jackagoldman/MoistureAvailability/README.md

 # MoistureAvailability
-Analysis for: Moisture availability at short timescales influences wildfire burn severity in the boreal  forest

 This repository includes the data and R scripts to reproduce analyses and figures found in the article _ _Moisture availability at short timescales influences wildfire burn severity in the boreal forest_ _